-Drought Indicators Type of Data Water Supply Index (WSI) Indicator of the total (maximum) available water supply and demand in the Town - this is the primary metric used to predict drought (and trigger drought stages) Storage tank levels and reservoirs Levels in storage tanks and reservoirs such as the Rueter-Hess, Chatfield, and Castle Rock No. 1 Reservoirs.
+Drought Indicators Type of Data Water Supply Index (WSI) Indicator of the total (maximum) available water supply and demand in the Town - this is the primary metric used to predict drought (and trigger drought stages) Storage tank levels and reservoirs Levels in storage tanks and reservoirs such as Rueter-Hess, Chatfield, Castle Rock No. 1, Castle Rock No. 2, and Walker Reservoirs.
 Precipitation and temperature records Inches of rainfall from weather gages as well as other temperature and weather records from sources such as the National Integrated Drought Information System (NIDIS) and local weather stations Higher than anticipated water demands Castle Rock's demand forecasting includes a several month (May through October) forecasting procedure based on precipitation, short- and long-term temperature outlooks, and a close monitoring phase during the summer months.
-The Summer Demand Plan helps predict what the summer demands will look like based on new water supplies, weather projections and other changes in the community.
+The Summer Operations Plan helps predict what the summer demands will look like based on new water supplies, weather projections and other changes in the community.
 Streamflows Average daily flow rate at the Plum Creek stream gage stations (Haskins Gulch, West Plum Creek Bridge, Titan Road) Major infrastructure or water supply service interruptions Information on major interruptions to water services or infrastructure that may prevent water from being pumped, processed (e.g. sanitized), or delivered to users US Drought Monitor Aggregate of a variety of indices, data, and expert opinion, updated on a weekly basis.
-Additional resources provided in CWCB's website CWCB's drought response portal website (www.coh2o.co) provides a variety of drought monitoring information and data that is updated on a regular basis.
-This site will be assessed to identify monitoring information/data useful for Town drought monitoring purposes, as it supplies a variety of municipal water supply and restriction alerts based on drought conditions.
-The website also posts periodic summaries of meetings of the Colorado Water Availability Task Force, the state's drought monitoring collective of climate and water experts.